Craft Beer vs Regular French Beer Difference: A Complete Guide

 The Rise of Craft Beer in the 21st Century

 Fast forward a couple of millennia, and we’re seeing a massive shift.
 The craft beer movement, which really took off in the US and UK, has found a strong foothold in France.
 It’s not just about replicating American styles, though.
 French brewers are increasingly looking back at their own heritage, blending old techniques with new ideas.
 This modern wave is all about experimentation and quality.
 It’s a far cry from the mass-produced lagers that dominated the market for decades.
-We’re seeing a real appreciation for diverse flavors and brewing methods, much like the historical beer styles that once existed.
+We’re seeing a real appreciation for diverse flavors and brewing methods, much like the historical beer styles of the past.

 Reconnecting with Forgotten Beer History

 What’s really exciting to me is how many French craft brewers are digging into the past.
-They’re not just making IPAs or stouts; they’re exploring styles that haven’t been brewed in centuries.
+They’re not just making IPAs or stouts; they’re also reviving historic French beer types that haven’t been brewed in centuries.
 This includes things like:

 - Grisette: A light, often slightly tart farmhouse ale historically brewed for miners.